 Stressful events are experienced regularly by firefighters.
 As well as incident stress they are liable to other organisational stressors such as interpersonal relations, change and lean resourcing.
 The senior team recognised the need to take a pro-active approach to resilience and develop skills for challenging situations both incident related and day-to-day.

-Favouring a pro-active approach to resilience we developed skills for challenging situations both incident related and day-to-day.
+Favouring a pro-active approach we developed Resilience leader skills for challenging situations both incident related and day-to-day.
 The skills can be employed on incident, in the station or at home as well as being applied to various aspects of change.
 The 4 areas of focus were leadership, self-awareness, well-being and overall resilience.

 So, what was the impact?